 Velocity Valley, Off Road NZ or Adventure Playground.
 All three have multiple activities to get the blood pumping and the laughter flowing.
-The fun can include Freefall Xtreme, jet boat rides, 4WD self-drives (pictured above at Adventure Playground), clay bird shooting, and the only place in the country where you can race karts imported from France on the same track as the professional racers.
+The fun can include Freefall Xtreme, jet boat rides, 4WD self-drives (pictured above at Off Road NZ), clay bird shooting, and the only place in the country where you can race karts imported from France on the same track as the professional racers.

 Give yourself at least a couple hours at any of these spots as you’ll have trouble peeling the kids away from all the cool things.

-If everyone’s energy is still going strong today and you’ve got a few hours available before heading home, there are still a couple experiences not to miss.
+If everyone’s energy is still going strong today and you’ve got a few hours available before heading home, there are still amazing experiences not to miss.

-Finding accommodationTo find the perfect place in Rotorua to match your budget and taste, we recommend booking in advance when possible and through our i-SITE team’s expertise and free booking services.
+Finding accommodation in RotoruaTo find the perfect place to stay in Rotorua, we recommend booking in advance as much as possible and through our i-SITE team’s expert and free booking services.
 Whether you’re looking for a five-star hotel, luxury lodge, B&B, holiday home or holiday park, they'll help you find the perfect place to match your budget and taste.